Annette LePique, September - October 2026

 Yatika Starr Fields, April 2026

-Yatika Starr Fields is a painter and visual artist based in Tulsa, Oklahoma.
+Yatika Starr Fields is a multi-disciplinary artist with an emphasis in painting, based in Tulsa, Oklahoma.
 A member of the Osage, Cherokee, and Muscogee Nations, Fields grounds his work in Indigenous identity while pushing the boundaries of contemporary Native art.

 Photograph by Joseph Rushmore